Kirubel141797/alx-system_engineering-devops/0x19-postmortem/README.md

 Schedule a series of developer training sessions on efficient database usage and query optimization.
 This incident highlighted the need for thorough testing and review of code changes, especially those that could significantly impact system performance.
 By addressing these areas, we aim to improve our resilience to traffic spikes and prevent similar outages in the future.

-User
-1. Make people want to read your postmortem
-#advanced
-We are constantly stormed by a quantity of information, it’s tough to get people to read you.

-Make your post-mortem attractive by adding humour, a pretty diagram or anything that would catch your audience attention.